JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 2 - ASR.md

 This script creates an Azure Virtual Machine running Windows Server 2016, and then uses the Azure Virtual Machine DSC Extension to install IIS.
 After running the script, you can access the default IIS website on the public IP address of the virtual machine.

-This lab requires Azure PowerShell.

 1. This lab requires Azure PowerShell.
 If you need to install Azure PowerShell, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).

-1. Open PowerShell and Run `Connect-AzAccount` to create a logon to your Azure subscription.
+1. Open PowerShell and Run `Connect-AzAccount` to logon to your Azure subscription.
 2. Open a command prompt and map the z: to an Azure files share:

 `net use Z: \\wagsazurefiles.file.core.windows.net\buildiis /persistent:Yes`

-*Note that if the drive letter Z: is already used on your local computer feel free to change I: to any available drive letter.*
+*Note that if the drive letter Z: is already used on your local computer feel free to use any available drive letter.*

 3. Copy the build-iis-vm.ps1 to your local computer.
 Feel free to open up the PowerShell ISE and examine the script.